IreneBa26/WDNsAnalysis/README.md

   nodes elevation, water flow, water quality, operational status, pressure, simulation time and others.

   Used failure indexes:

-  Failure duration: Node-related measure - Average duration of failure occurred to a specific node during simulation time
+  **Failure duration**: Node-related measure - Average duration of failure occurred to a specific node during simulation time

-  Failure magnitude: Failure magnitude at nodes evaluates how bad the water shortage is, it is expressed
+  **Failure magnitude**: Failure magnitude at nodes evaluates how bad the water shortage is, it is expressed
                      as the percentage of unmet water demand

   The results showed an inverse correlation between the "small world" property and the failure duration index.